Oh how I wanted to hate this park.

 I’ve never been a big fan of suburban parks.
 I believe a sports team reflects its city, and they should do so in the city.
 Furthermore, suburban parks are usually “drive to’s” meaning you’re severely limiting your beer consumption.
 As well, the best baseball experiences are found in thriving neighborhoods where the festivities can start pre-game and continue post-game; suburban parks are usually surrounded by parking lots.
 The Braves decided they would overcome the latter issue by manufacturing a neighborhood around the park.
 Before visiting “The Battery”, the concept of an artificial and contrived neighborhood experience got a big “Ugh” out me.
 I was hoping for it to fail.

-But then I went to Suntrust Park (now called Truist Park after Suntrust’s merger with BB&T Bank).
+But then I went to Suntrust Park (now called Truist Park).
 And I had a ball in spite of myself.
 It’s a nice place.
+And it’s getting better with age as The Battery comes into its own.

 Exterior aesthetics 7/10; Interior & Concourse Aesthetics 9/10; Sightlines & seating 9/10; Amenities & entertainment 10/10; Flow 4/5; Celebrating history 5/5; Scoreboards 5/5; Grand entrance 5/5; Sense of place 5/10; WOW Factor 21/30.
 Total 80 points divided by 2 for 40.